jgruberf5/ibmcloud_schematics_consul_cluster/README.md

 ## Access the HTTP API for your Cluster

 Access to your cluster's HTTP API requires the use of mTLS authentication.
-You simply use the client certificate and key you generated to access your cluster on the standard HTTP API REST endpoints.
+You simply use the client certificate and key you generated to access your cluster on the standard HTTP API REST endpoints using only HTTPS (port 8501 for consul).
+The HTTP (unencrypted) listeners (port 8500) have been disabled.

 [Consul API Documentation](https://www.consul.io/api-docs)